-The Parent Company's throughput increased by just 3% from quarter to quarter, but the positive volume variance for gold production of the Parent Company is mainly on the back of record-high recovery percentage at 84.6% in the first quarter of 2018 versus 82.1% in the same period in 2017.
+The Parent Company's throughput increased by just 1% in the comparative first half periods, but the positive volume variances for gold is mainly on the back of record-high recovery percentage at 84.1% in 2018 versus 82.1% in 2017, and better grades at 4.09 grams per tonne (gpt) compared 3.81 gpt last year.
+Volume for silver in the first half of 2018 also resulted to a positive variance to the consolidated revenue when compared to 2017 due to higher grade and recovery of 4% and 3%, respectively.

-The positive price variance was a result of an 8% improvement in the average gold price in 2018 compared to 2017, despite the drop in the average silver price.
+The net positive price variance was a result of an 5% improvement in the average gold price in 2018 compared to 2017, despite the drop in the average silver price.